 We would like to thank you for your participation in the Doing Business project.
-Your expertise in the area of Insolvency in Thailand is essential to the success of the Doing Business report, one of the four flagship publications of the World Bank Group that benchmarks business regulations in 189 economies worldwide.
-The Resolving Insolvency indicators, which measure the time, cost and outcome of insolvency proceedings involving domestic entities and the quality of the insolvency laws, are one of the 11 indicator sets published by the Doing Business report.
+Your expertise in the area of insolvency in Thailand is essential to the success of the Doing Business report, one of the four flagship publications of the World Bank Group that benchmarks business regulations in 189 economies worldwide.
+The resolving insolvency indicators, which measure the time, cost and outcome of insolvency proceedings involving domestic entities and the quality of the insolvency laws and regulations, are one of the 11 indicator sets published by the Doing Business report.

 The report attracts much attention around the world.
-The latest edition, Doing Business 2015: Going Beyond Efficiency, received over 4,000 media citations within two weeks of its publication on October 29, 2014.
+The latest edition, Doing Business 2016: Measuring Regulatory Quality and Efficiency, introduced improvements in 6 of 11 Doing Business indicator sets.
+It received over 7,000 media citations within just 3 weeks of its publication on October 27, 2015 and 31.4 million twitter accounts were reached with Doing Business mentions within that same time period.
 The coverage spanned major global, regional and local media outlets, from print and broadcast to the web.
-The Doing Business website had more over 800,000 page views and more than 54,000 downloads in the first two weeks after the report's launch.
+The Doing Business website had over 1 million page views and nearly 60,000 downloads within 3 weeks after the report's launch.

 Governments worldwide read the report with interest every year, and your contribution makes it possible for the Doing Business project to disseminate the regulatory best practices that continue to inspire their regulatory reform efforts.
-Since 2009, 68 economies have implemented 105 insolvency reforms, including 11 reforms in 2013/14.
+Since 2010, 66 economies have implemented 97 insolvency reforms, including 9 economies in 2014/15.